haasn/libplacebo/README.md

   larger shaders.
 For example, a program might use this interface to generate a specialized tone-mapping function for performing color space conversions, then call that from their own fragment shader code.
-This abstraction has an optional dependency on `RA`, but can also be used independently from it.
+This abstraction has an optional dependency on `gpu.h`, but can also be used independently from it.

 In addition to this low-level interface, there are several available shader routines which libplacebo exports: